MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 Activation is a separate step *not* performed by the package manager.
 If you forget to activate, the server works, but the following error appears when you call an API: "Express Edition will continue to be enforced."

-## Running setup on existing installations
+## Upgrade existing installations

-The installation path for Machine Learning Server is new: `/opt/microsoft/mlserver/9.2.1`.
-However, if R Server 9.x is present, Machine Learning Server 9.2.1 finds R Server at the old path (`/usr/lib64/microsoft-r/9.1.0`) and replaces it with the new version.
+Setup performs an in-place upgrade on an existing installation.
+Although the installation path is new (`/opt/microsoft/mlserver/9.2.1`), when R Server 9.x is present, Machine Learning Server 9.2.1 finds R Server at the old path (`/usr/lib64/microsoft-r/9.1.0`) and upgrades it to the new version.

 There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Python 9.2.1).
 An installation is either entirely 9.2.1 or an earlier version.